xuanhnvt/git-demo/README.md

 # git diff
 Change on master
 =======
 Simple repository to get started with Git.
-On new branch
+On master branch

 # git diff
-Change content on newbranch
+Change content on master branch
 >>>>>>> newbranch